Amazeryogo/CrispyDB/README.md

 # CrispyDB
-mongo and psql is just too hard :(
+Basically A DB, because mongo and psql are just too hard and are suited more for professional developers.